vmware-archive/kubeless/docs/http-triggers.md

 secret "tls-secret" created
 ```

-#### Use an existing certificate
+### Use an existing certificate

-Now that you have a certificate, you can use them to setup TLS for ingress, there by securing functions:
+Now that you have a certificate, you can use it to setup TLS for the HTTP trigger, there by securing functions:

 ```console
 $ kubeless trigger http create get-python --function-name get-python --hostname foo.bar.com --tls-secret secret-name
 ```

-Once the Ingress rule has been deployed you can verify that the function is accessible trough https:
+Once the Ingress rule has been deployed you can verify that the function is accessible trough HTTPS:

 ```console
 $ kubectl get ingress